-Communication theory is discussed and applied to various areas such as verbal and nonverbal communication and listening in professional contexts.
-Among the activities the course focuses on are interviews and presentations.
-Videotaping is used to facilitate learning and assessment.
-(G1: Basic Communication)
+Examines communication skills in and for professional settings.
+Communication theory is discussed and applied to various professional areas such as verbal and nonverbal communication and listening in professional contexts.
+Among the activities the course focuses on interviewing for a job, interpersonal and small group communication, and professional presentations.
+Prerequisite(s): EN 131 or equivalent.